 As for the music, it’s competent but not memorable like “Korobeiniki” or Music 2 from NES Tetris.
 Outside of the carnival-sounding music that plays at the title screen, the rest of the music hits various genres, but sounds mostly eastern-European.
 It fits in with the rest of the game’s strange carnival atmosphere, but I’m not gonna be humming any of these tunes after playing this game.

 Wordtris is kind of a mediocre Tetris variant.
 They wanted to mix Scrabble with Tetris, and they certainly succeeded.
 But there’s a reason why there hasn’t been a new Wordtris game in 20 years, while Tetris keeps being remade every few years: Tetris is easier to understand, and easier to pick up and play.
 Wordtris is a good concept, but falls flat because it’s difficult to pull off complex words in a Tetris setting.
-As much as I was harsh on this, I will give Spectrum Holobyte credit for putting a unique spin on Tetris that was fun for about a half hour.
+As much as I was harsh on this, I will give Spectrum Holobyte credit for putting a unique spin on Tetris that was fun for about a half hour and made for interesting article fodder.

-I totally wouldn’t mind playing some of the other Tetris-like puzzle games.
-There were a lot of them in the ’90s, some of them more unique.
-You can have your Candy Crush Saga, I’ll be a puzzle game hipster and play only the obscure stuff, like Columns, Tetris Blast and Tetrisphere.
+I totally wouldn’t mind writing about some of the other Tetris-like puzzle games.
+There were a lot of them in the ’90s, some of them more unique than others.
+While the kids these days can have their Candy Crush Saga, I’ll stick to being a puzzle game hipster and play only the older stuff, like Columns, Tetris Blast and Tetrisphere.
 Yeah, that’s where it’s at.